Birth of the Kingdom of Italy ’

 Despite the imbalances and tensions ’ Italy is placed between the General l medium power dell ’ industrial era, he aspired to compete with the major powers on the international framework.

-Here are the most important dates of the period:
+Here are the most important dates for the birth of the Kingdom of Italy

 - 1868 unrest across the country due to the introduction of ground tax